Toledo Publishing

 Around the ashes of the grandfather, which will rest forever under the water, sixteen people reconstruct the history of their family as well as their own.
 From the grandmother to the youngest granddaughter, from the memory of the village in which the elders were born and raised before being forced to abandon it in the face of its imminent destruction to the stories and feelings of the youngest, the story runs like a flow successive consciousness, like an existential and polyhedral kaleidoscope to which the surface of the water serves as a mirror.

-Translation by Madis Kuuse y Mari Laan, 2020
+Translation by Madis Kuuse and Mari Laan, published in 2020

 Lovesick, Ángeles Mastretta